Cork County Council

-Cork County Council (Comhairle Contae Chorcaí) is the authority responsible for local government in County Cork, Ireland.
-As a county council, it is governed by the Local Government Act 2001.
+Cork County Council (Comhairle Contae Chorcaí) is the local authority of County Cork, Ireland.
+As a county council, it is governed by the Local Government Act 2001, as amended.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 55 elected members.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the title of Mayor.
-The county administration is headed by a Chief Executive, Tim Lucey.
+The county administration is headed by a chief executive, Moira Murrell.
 The county seat is Cork.

 History

+Cork County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Cork.
 Originally meetings of Cork County Council were held in the back portion of the top floor of Cork Courthouse.
 By the 1950s these premises were becoming inadequate and County Hall opened in April 1968.

 Boundary change

-The area of Cork County Council was reduced on 31 May 2019, ceding territory to Cork City Council.
+The area under the administration of Cork County Council was reduced on 31 May 2019, ceding territory to Cork City Council.
 This implemented changes under the Local Government Act 2019.

-The 2015 Cork Local Government Review recommended merging Cork City Council and Cork County Council into a single "super council"; however, a minority report opposed the merger, with a subsequent report published by an expert advisory group in 2017 recommending a city boundary extension.
+The 2015 Cork Local Government Review had recommended merging Cork City Council and Cork County Council into a single "super council"; however, a minority report opposed the merger, with a subsequent report published by an expert advisory group in 2017 recommending a city boundary extension.

+Regional Assembly

+Cork County Council has five representatives on the Southern Regional Assembly who are part of the South-West Strategic Planning Area Committee.

+Elections

+Members of Cork County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).

 Local Electoral Areas and Municipal Districts

-Cork County Council is divided into the following municipal districts and local electoral areas, defined by electoral divisions.
+County Cork is divided into the municipal districts and local electoral areas, defined by electoral divisions.

 Councillors

-The following were elected at the 2019 Cork County Council election.
+The following were elected at the 2024 Cork County Council election.

-2019 seats summary
+2024 seats summary

 Councillors by electoral area

-This list reflects the order in which councillors were elected on 24 May 2019.
+This list reflects the order in which councillors were elected on 7 June 2024.